How special schools are funded: 2025-26

 1. Special schools are funded from the high needs block

-2. Place funding is allocated to an institution
+2. Place funding is your core allocation

 3. Top-up funding is in addition to place funding